AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bos.md

     + `host_since`, date the host started listing that property, as yyyy-mm-dd.

-    + `host_location`, a town, state or country, not necessarily close to the property listed.
+    + `host_location`, a town or country, not necessarily close to the property listed.

     + `host_about`, bio information about the host, with many missing values and lots of diversity.

     + `host_response_time`, taking the values 'a few days or more', 'N/A', 'within a day', 'within a few hours' and 'within an hour', with a few missing values.

     + `host_response_rate`, percentage of new inquiries and reservation requests the host responded to (by either accepting/pre-approving or declining) within 24 hours in the past 30 days.
-Many missing values, as 'N/A'.

     + `host_acceptance_rate`, combined percentage of reservation requests the host accepted and booking inquiries he/she pre-approved or responded to with a Special Offer.
-Many missing values, as 'N/A'.

     + `host_is_superhost`, a dummy for being a Superhost.
 The minimum requirements for Superhosts are: (a) To have hosted at least 10 trips, (b) to have maintained a 90% response rate or higher, and (c) to have received a 5-star review at least 80% of the time been reviewed, as long as at least half of the guests who stayed with the host left a review.
 Once a host reaches Superhost status, a badge will automatically appear on their listing and profile to help you identify them.

-    + `host_listings_count`, number of listings of that host in Boston.
+    + `host_listings_count`, the number of listings of that host in Barcelona.

-    + `host_verifications`, a collection within square brackets, such as ['email', 'phone', 'facebook', 'reviews'].
+    + `host_verifications`, a collection within square brackets, such as ['email', 'phone', 'reviews'].
 The verification process also helps to ensure that Airbnb and guests have someone who they can hold responsible in the event that a problem arises with a booking.

     + `host_has_profile_pic`, dummy for the host including a picture in his/her profile, with a few missing values.